jakobzhao/geog595/04_data/pe.md

 - [A quick tutorial to SpatiaLite](http://www.gaia-gis.it/gaia-sins/spatialite-tutorial-2.3.1.html)

-#### Visualize geospatial data from a spatialite database
+#### Visualize data stored in a spatialite database

 The geospatial data from a spatialite can be visualize and further analyzed in a QGIS environment.
 To visualize a spatial data table, you need to open `QGIS`, navigate to the `Browser Panel` on the top left, in the `spatialite` categorize, find the spatial date table inside of a spatial database.
 By clicking on the data table, a new layer will be added to the `Layers Panel` and the layer will be simutanously visualized in the main panel.

 ![](img/map.png)

-Then, you can conduct any spatial anlytical functions onto this spatial layer.
-If you prefer using ArcGIS platform, you can export the spatial data table as a shapefile for uses in ArcGIS.
+Then, you can conduct any supported spatial anlytical functions onto this spatial layer.
+If you prefer using ArcGIS platform, you can export the spatial data table as a shapefile for later use in ArcGIS.
 To do so, right click on the layer `geotweets` in the `Layers Panel`.
 On the dropdown Menu, choose `Export--> Save Features As...`.
 On the popup window, choose `ESRI Shapefile` as the export format.

-#### Import Data to a Spatialite Database
+#### Import data to a Spatialite

 SpatiaLite can be used to manage spreadsheet and most types of geospatial data.
 To import data to Spatialite is straightforward.
 We will walk through the steps as follows. **Note:** You can insert raster data or satelite image as a binary field.
-We would not introduce in this instruction, but if you are interested in, please read this tutorial on [RasterLite](http://www.gaia-gis.it/gaia-sins/rasterlite-docs/rasterlite-how-to.pdf).
+We would not introduce in this instruction, if you are interested in, please read this tutorial on [RasterLite](http://www.gaia-gis.it/gaia-sins/rasterlite-docs/rasterlite-how-to.pdf).

 In the [assets](assets/), you will find two data files, in terms of a polygon data [states.geojson](assets/states.geojson) showing the administration boundary of all states in the U.S., and another spreadsheet [pop.csv] containing the population data of each state estimated in 2014 census.